Best September food deals: Your guide to the month's freebies and bargains

 Snooze: Calling itself an “A.M.
 Eatery and the leader in all day breakfast,” Snooze will donate 10 percent of its proceeds to food banks and nonprofits.
 It will also have three custom creations including a bacon cocktail, bacon Benedict and bacon pancake.

-Super Snack Time: The company created by Harley Morenstein, from the YouTube series Epic Meal Time, is giving away samples of a new product, Bacon In A Bottle, to anyone who visits www.supersnacktime.com and signs up for the giveaway.
+Super Snack Time: The company created by Harley Morenstein, from the YouTube series Epic Meal Time, is giving away samples of a new product, Bacon In A Bottle, with any purchase at www.supersnacktime.com.

 Taziki's Mediterranean Café: Order a gyro through the Taziki's mobile app for a chance to win free gyros for a year.
 Only one will win and the winner will be announced Monday, Sept.
 3.